-- 2.1 Approval was given by the TAG/MRTD/19 to continue the work of the NTWG on revision of the Logical Data Structure (LDS) and the development of a draft Technical Report for subsequent consideration and adoption. - 2.2 The LDS Sub-working Group conducted several meetings, developed drafts and sought comments.
-Following this iterative and exhaustive process, a draft report was prepared. - 2.3 The Technical Report is informed by government and non-government policies and considerations surrounding the current implementation, capabilities, and uses of electronic machine readable travel documents (eMRTD).
-The current LDS (known as LDS1) focuses on the electronification
+- 2.1 Approval was given by the TAG-MRTD/19 in 2009 to continue the work of the NTWG for revision of the Logical Data Structure (LDS) and the development of a Technical Report Draft for subsequent consideration and adoption. - 2.2 The LDS Sub-Working Group conducted several meetings to develop drafts and adjudicate comments from government and non-government participants.
+The draft report is a result of this iterative and exhaustive process. - 2.3 The Technical Report Draft is informed by government policies and considerations surrounding current implementation, capabilities, and uses of electronic machine readable travel documents (eMRTD):

-(40 pages) TAG/MRTD/20 of the interoperable elements of the data page.
-The LDS Technical Report Draft reflects the adoption of the principle that LDS Version 2.0 (known as LDS2) which will electronify visas and travel stamps and provide for additional biometrics.
-Accordingly, the use of LDS2 will require provision to allow writing to the chip after personalization.

-2.4 LDS Version 2.0, which is optional for states to choose to use, will allow receiving states to add data to eMRTDs, furthering lawful, efficient, and secure travel while protecting the privacy of the travelling public.
-It also emphasizes protection against vulnerabilities such as counterfeiting, copying, and unauthorized reading.
+- The current LDS (known as LDS1) focuses on the electronification of the interoperable elements of the data page. - The LDS Technical Report Draft reflects the adoption of the principle that LDS Version 2.0 (known as LDS2) will electronify visas and travel stamps and provide for additional biometrics.
+Accordingly, the use of LDS2 will require provision to allow writing to the chip after personalization. - 2.4 LDS Version 2.0, which is optional for States to choose to use or not, will allow receiving States to add data to eMRTDs, furthering lawful, efficient, and secure travel while protecting the privacy of the traveling public.
+It also emphasizes protections against vulnerabilities such as counterfeiting, copying, and unauthorized reading.